yohannzapata/hotel-reservation/README.md

 ### `CHECKED-IN.txt` and `CANCELLED.txt`

-- `CHECKED-IN.txt` gets reservations that were checked in.
+- `CHECKED-IN.txt` stores reservations that have already been checked in.
-- `CANCELLED.txt` gets reservations that were cancelled.
+- `CANCELLED.txt` stores reservations that were cancelled.

 ### `RECEPTIONIST.txt`